JanHerca/urantiapedia/output/wikijs/en/book/Christianity/Pistis_Sophia/Book_2_90.md

 <small>Of the ascension of the souls of the perfect.</small>

-"\[The souls\] will all come, every one at the time when he will receive the mysteries; and all the rulers who have repented, will pass through and come into the region of the Midst.
+“\[The souls\] will all come, every one at the time when he will receive the mysteries; and all the rulers who have repented, will pass through and come into the region of the Midst.
 And those of the Midst will baptize them and give unto them the spiritual unction and seal them with the <span id="p165">[<sup><small>p.
 165</small></sup>]</span> seals of their mysteries.
 And they will pass through those of all the regions of the Midst, and they will pass through the region of the Right and the interior of the region of the nine guards and the interior of the region of the Twin-saviours and the interior of the region of the three **(196)** Amens and of the twelve saviours and the interior of the five Trees and of the seven Voices.
 Every one giveth unto them his seal of his mystery, and they pass into the interior of them all and go to the region of the inheritances of the Light; and every one bideth in the region up to which he hath received mysteries in the inheritances of the Light.

 <small>Of the rank of the souls of the perfect.</small>

-"In a word, all the souls of men who shall receive the mysteries of the Light, will precede all the rulers who have repented, and they will precede all those of the region of the Midst and those of the whole region of the Right, and they will precede those of the whole region of the Treasury of the Light.
+“In a word, all the souls of men who shall receive the mysteries of the Light, will precede all the rulers who have repented, and they will precede all those of the region of the Midst and those of the whole region of the Right, and they will precede those of the whole region of the Treasury of the Light.
 In a word, they will precede all those of the region \[of the Treasury\], and they will precede all those of the regions of the first Commandment, and they will pass into the interior of them all and go into the Inheritance of the Light up to the region of their mystery; and every one abideth in the region up to which he hath received mysteries.
 And those of the region of the Midst and of the Right and those of the whole region of the Treasury, every one abideth in the region of the order into which he hath been set from the beginning on, until the universe shall be raised up.
 And every one of them accomplisheth his economy to which he hath been set, in respect of the ingathering of the souls who <span id="p166">[<sup><small>p.
 166</small></sup>]</span> have received the mysteries, in respect of this economy, so that they may seal **(197)** all the souls who will receive the mysteries and who will pass through their interior towards the Inheritance of the Light.

 “Now, therefore, Mary, this is the word concerning which thou dost question me with precision and certainty.
 For the rest now then, who hath ears to hear, let him hear.”